-Height: 7 inches to 1 foot tall at the shoulder
+Height:7 to 12 inches tall at the shoulder

 As early as the 13th century, nobles hunted with packs of tiny Beagles.
 Known as "glove Beagles," because they reportedly fit in the palm of a heavy leather hunting glove, they were eventually replaced by the 13-inch and 15-inch Beagles we know today.